nvx5/oriel-autorank/README.md

 An open-source Tampermonkey userscript that ranks your Foundation Programme preferences on the Oriel platform using a simple CSV upload — no more endless drag-and-drop!
 Intended for UKFPO applicants.

-<sup>This tool is not affiliated with Oriel or the UK Foundation Programme Office.
-Use at your own discretion.</sup>

 ### User Guide

 #### 🧩 1.
 Install Tampermonkey on [Chrome](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) or [Firefox](https://addons.mozilla.org/en-GB/firefox/addon/tampermonkey/).